Leveraging Symmetry in RL-based Legged Locomotion Control: Incorporating Symmetry in Model-free RL

-Performing data augmentation in the optimization of the critic biases the learned value function to be an approximately $\G$-invariant function.
+Data augmentation in learning the critic biases the learned value function to be an approximately $\G$-invariant function.
 This, in turn, guides the optimization of the actor control policy, by constructing an invariant return estimate within the PPO's general advantage estimation.
-Following \cref{eq:g_inv_reward}, the augmentation process ensures that the values of the symmetric states converge towards identical target returns.
+Following \plaineqref{eq:g_inv_reward}, the augmentation process ensures that the values of the symmetric states converge towards identical target returns.

 Since \gls{PPO} is an on-policy algorithm, the fact that the augmented sample does not strictly come from the action distribution of the current policy creates an off-policy scenario.
 To minimize the effects of off-policy samples, we need to ensure that policy $\pi_\theta$ is approximately symmetric.
 To achieve this, we seek to minimize the difference between the gradient signals between the original samples and the augmented samples by network initialization and update rules.
 Specifically, we initialize the policy network with zero mean $\mu = 0$ and a small variance such that for the initialized policy network, $\pi_\theta(\g \Glact \vs) \approx \pi_\theta(\vs)$ with a large enough standard deviation for samples in the first update.
 Then, unlike previous work \cite{lin2020invariant} which stores the equivariant transitions in the rollout storage, we opt to perform equivariant augmentation after sampling a mini-batch of original data for each gradient update, such that the loss considers the original and augmented samples equally.
 Assuming that the policy $\pi_\theta$ before update is approximately equivariant, since the augmented samples provide gradient signals that push the policy towards an equivariant action distribution to a similar extent alone with the original one, we expect the updated policy to be approximately equivariant as well.